 We trust police and law enforcement to protect us, our families, and our communities, but when police officers abuse their power, are reckless in carrying out their responsibilities, or willfully disregard the law they are sworn to uphold, the results can be dangerous – even fatal.

-The Lamothe Law Firm represents victims of police misconduct, helping individuals and families obtain compensation for physical injuries, emotional harm, wrongful death, medical expenses, lost income, and other damages.
+The Lamothe Law Firm represents victims of police misconduct who sustain serious injuries, helping individuals and families obtain compensation for serious physical injuries or wrongful death, and the resulting emotional harm, medical expenses, lost income, and other damages.
 Not every attorney can handle the complexities, bureaucracy, and public exposure involved in bringing a police misconduct and abuse lawsuit.
 That’s why clients in New Orleans and throughout Louisiana have looked to us to pursue their claims in and out of the courtroom.

 Police Brutality & Police Shootings